 Part of this also enables you to limit how friend requests are dealt with - another important aspect of staying safe while gaming.

 All consoles are social machines these days in that they allow users to build up and communicate with friends.
 Sometimes that's actual friends who also own the same console, but often can be just other gamers your child has met online.

-These can be restricted through the parental controls, so you can limit what type of people your child can talk to online, hide a child's profile, or stop others contacting him or her at all.
+These can be restricted through parental controls, so you can limit what type of people your child can talk to online, hide a child's profile, or stop others from contacting him or her at all.

 Make games a family event

-Alongside these protections it’s also important for parents to consider how and when games are played in the home.
-Many families choose to keep gaming in the shared social spaces rather than bedrooms.
+Alongside these protections, it’s also important for parents to consider how and when games are played in the home.
+Many families choose to keep gaming in the shared social spaces rather than in bedrooms.
 This not only makes it easier to keep an eye on content but also results in more of the family playing together and getting more from the games they enjoy.